 Bone Biology Lab

-Our work in cancer dormancy is underpinned by state-of-the-art imaging technology, including two-photon intravital imaging, and by single-cell transcriptomic analysis of cancer cells and the bony niche in which they reside.
+Our work in cancer dormancy is underpinned by state-of-the-art imaging technology, including two-photon intravital imaging, and by single-cell transcriptomic analysis of cancer cells residing in bony niches.

-Cancer-associated bone disease: When cancers grow in the skeleton, they can lead to devastating bone disease that is painful, debilitating and sharply worsens prognosis.
-We have developed animal models of myeloma bone disease, and used them to identify the critical molecular pathways that tumour cells hijack to increase bone resorption (RANKL pathway) and inhibit bone formation (Wnt and Activin), causing bone disease.
-This has led us to identify targets and develop agents that inhibit bone resorption (anti-RANKL, ZOL) and stimulate bone formation (ActRIIA.Fc, anti-Dkk1, anti-sclerostin), and to translate these into treatments.
+When cancers grow in the skeleton, they can lead to bone disease that is painful, debilitating and significantly worsens a patient’s prognosis.
+Our lab has developed animal models of myeloma bone disease.
+Using these, we have identified the critical molecular pathways that tumour cells hijack to increase bone resorption (RANKL pathway) and inhibit bone formation (Wnt and Activin), causing bone disease.
+This has allowed us to identify targets and develop agents that inhibit bone resorption (anti-RANKL, ZOL) and stimulate bone formation (ActRIIA.Fc, anti-Dkk1, anti-sclerostin), and to translate these findings into treatments.

-Genetics of bone disease: With international collaborators, we are working to identify genetic causes and molecular mechanisms underlying the onset and progression of osteoporosis and other bone and cartilage disease.
-Among other advances, this work has recently identified over 500 sites across the human genome that determine bone mineral density, identifying numerous potential targets for future drug development in osteoporosis and other bone diseases.
+We are working with international collaborators to identify the genetic causes and molecular mechanisms underlying the onset and progression of osteoporosis, and other bone and cartilage diseases.
+Our achievements include identifying more than 500 sites across the human genome that determine bone mineral density, as well as numerous potential targets for future drug development in osteoporosis and other bone diseases.